nginyc/mlflow-with-ray-serve-demo/README.md

 ### Steps (on a single machine using Podman)

 1. Install [Podman](https://podman.io/docs/installation) for a container runtime.
-Ensure that you init and start the Podman machine as rootful with at least 8 GB memory and 4 CPUs:
+For non-Linux runtimes, ensure that you init and start the Podman machine as rootful with at least 8 GB memory and 4 CPUs:
     ```sh
     podman machine init --memory 8192 --cpus 4 --rootful
     podman machine start